aut0poietic/wp-admin-modal-example/README.md

 ## General Info ##

-Both plugins strive to implement WordPress PHP and JavaScript as well as Backbone best practices, including localization class wrapping and namespacing, to name a few.
+Both plugins are filled with a copious amount of comments and strive to implement WordPress PHP and JavaScript as well as Backbone best practices, including localization class wrapping and namespacing, to name a few.
 It's also Delete-Key-Friendly: If you prefer to go it another way, have fun.

 Comments, issues and pull requests are very welcome as I'll be happy to include any best practice or time-saving technique